 Can I ask you a question?
-What’s stopping you from making it to the Real Trends 1000 this year?
+Do you know how to become a successful real estate agent?
+If you do, what’s stopping you from making it to the Real Trends 1000 this year?

-Want to know a secret?
-How you answered my question will have a huge impact on whether your 2018 is going to be a boom or another bust.
-I know it may sound unlikely, but it’s true.
+How you answered my question will have a huge impact on whether 2021 is going to be a boom year for you or another bust.

 What do I know that you don’t?

 Well, I’ve done well enough in real estate to be able to focus on my first passion—writing and editing—full time.
 Don’t worry, though.
 You don’t have to take my word for it.